-Having previously had a career in the financial sector and as an estate agent in central London, I have rebalanced my life and now teach yoga after graduating with The International Sivananda Yoga Vedanta Centre.
+Having previously had a career in the financial sector and also as an estate agent in central London, I have now rebalanced my life and teach yoga after graduating with The International Sivananda Yoga Vedanta Centre.

-I look back to my first steps on the path to yoga in the 1990's, I had just joined a health club in the City of London and, shortly thereafter, for no particular reason other than curiosity, I decided to join a yoga class.
-It was some years later when I recalled looking back to those first small steps and to my yoga teacher saying that she thought I had become
+I look back to the first steps of my yoga journey in the 1990's, I had just joined a health club in the City of London and, shortly thereafter, for no particular reason other than curiosity, I decided to join one of the yoga classes.
+It was only some years later when I recalled looking back to those first small steps and to my yoga teacher informing me that I had become

 "still".
 It was only some time afterwards when I realised the significance of what she had said.
 She meant that my mind had become quiet in a polite way of course!
-Later, I understood that the reason why yoga is practiced is to reach a state of total relaxation of the mind and body in order to meditate and, ultimately, be at one with the divine.
+Later, I understood that the reason why yoga is practiced is to reach a state of total relaxation of the mind and body in order to meditate and, ultimately, reach a state of Self realisation.
 I suppose my yoga teacher probably could see that I had been coming to class with the baggage of the day which probably manifested itself with unsteady balancing poses and fidgeting when sitting cross legged in class.
-This insight has made me aware of how our busy lives today affect our minds and bodies, making them also busy and the practice I teach encompasses pranayama (breathing) and a few minutes of meditation in addition to the traditional asanas, providing a comprehensive experience of Hatha Yoga.
+This insight has made me aware of how our busy lives today affect both our minds and bodies, making them also busy and the practice I teach encompasses pranayama (breathing exercises) and a few minutes of meditation, in addition to the traditional asanas, so that participants may experience a comprehensive understanding of Yoga.

 Thanks for visiting Yoga Chap and I look forward to seeing you in class.